Co-Parenting For Separated & Divorced Parents

 Consistent discipline

 Disciplining your kids can be a huge bone of contention, even for couples who are together.
-If your kid gets away with something at your place but the same misbehaviour is disciplined by your co-parent, well that’s just not fair on anyone and this can be confusing for children.
+If your kid gets away with something at your place but the same misbehavior is disciplined by your co-parent, well that’s just not fair on anyone and this can be confusing for children.

-Using similar discipline strategies between households reduces this confusion and helps to ensure positive child behaviour.
+Using similar discipline strategies between households reduces this confusion and helps to ensure positive child behavior.
 For example, if not following certain rules leads to a time-out in your partner’s home, consider using the same consequence in your house too.

 Consistent reward strategies

 It’s also important to use similar reward strategies across households.
-For example, if your partner is trying to encourage your child to talk in a quiet voice instead of yelling at home by using reward strategies, using similar reward strategies in your house will help promote this positive behaviour.
+For example, if your partner is trying to encourage your child to talk in a quiet voice instead of yelling at home by using reward strategies, using similar reward strategies in your house will help promote this positive behavior.

 Consistent routines